WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-nf-in-rw-systems.md

 > #### :exclamation: **Disclaimer**
 >
 > - I am not an expert in the field in any way, this article is merely a collection of my notes and thoughts on the subject, and exists to help me understand the topic of rewriting systems better.
-> - I will use terms abstract rewriting systems[^ARS] (ARS) and rewriting systems interchangeably, as I am not focusing on any specific type of rewriting system (Frankly, I am not sure if there is a difference between the two terms).
+> - I will use the terms abstract rewriting systems[^ARS] (ARS) and rewriting systems interchangeably, as I am not focusing on any specific type of rewriting system (Frankly, I am not sure if there is a difference between the two).
 > - This work will in no way be exhaustive, but rather a short personal exploration and self-study.

 I will be using various resources, including books, papers and online articles to help me understand the topic better, and I hope you find this article helpful in your own learning journey as well.